rslashplace2/rslashplace2.github.io/README.md

 *Feel free to contribute!*

 # Setting up my own custom canvas!
-To set up your own custom canvas to be played on rplace.tk, we have made a guide at our [Manual](MANUAL.md)!
+To set up your own custom canvas to be played on rplace.live, we have made a guide at our [Manual](MANUAL.md)!

 # Development